 To avoid the snag, place your front door or back door security camera outside your house to achieve better viewing.

-To prevent reflection of lights and infrared flare, it’s advisable to adjust your camera viewing angel or shy away from reflective objects.
+To prevent reflection of lights and infrared flare, it’s advisable to adjust your outdoor surveillance camera viewing angel or shy away from reflective objects.

 Here are more great tips about using security cameras through glass or glass window, for example, using anti-glare film for windows, using external IR illuminator, placing it on the window sill.